5th Annual Digital Marketing Competition

 - Does the team member bring a skill that is necessary and/or deficient from my team?

 Video introducing your team.
 Don’t over-work the video.
-Just introduce your team and explain why you think you are a great team.
+Just introduce yourselves and explain why you think you are a great team.
+Send link to video here.

 The focus of this round will be on making sure your execution plans fit the budget and are likely to provide the appropriate ROI.